-ARISE is a pio- family life, fostering knowledge, self-esteem, and empowerment.
+Credit: Junio Nunes neering program in the tobacco infor JTI ARISE is a pio- family life, fostering knowledge, self-esteem, and empowerment.
 To date, it has impacted over 3,600 women tobacco growers across the southern states.
 Additionally, the "Saúde e Bem-Estar em Campo" or Health and well-being on the field program offers integrated growers 24/7 access to financial, legal, and psychological support at no cost.
-This pioneering initiative ensures comprehensive well-being for growers and their families.
+This pioneering initiative ensures comprehensive well-being for growlishment of the Agronomic Research and School, the "Voluntários do Bem" or Volun- ers and their families.
 "These programs exemplify our commitment to supporting growers while promoting sustainable practices and community development."
 The Global Grower Support Program is also related to Due Diligence actions.
 Based on improvement opportunities mapped through this preventive process, we partnered with the National Rural Apprenticeship Service (SE-NAR) to carry out a complete training course on Regulatory Standard 31 (NR31), which deals with the agricultural best practices for growers.
 More than 80% of our integrated growers from the states of Paraná, Santa Catarina and Rio Grande do Sul received the training.
 Our goal is to have 100% of the properties NR31 certified.

-Regarding grower livelihoods, we've implemented a bespoke Living Income Calculator which provides a space for digital platform that centralizes information dialogue and education on company and its integrated growers.
-Through the challenges and oppor- consult statements, download documents, tunities of rural life.
+Regarding grower livelihoods, we've implemented a bespoke Living Income Calculator Women's Strength in the Field launched in 2017, which provides a space for dialogue and education on the challenges and opportunities of rural life. tunities of rural life.